ccs282/adv_env_econ_24/assignment/README.md

 - *Briefly* introduce the paper you are extending.
   - i.e., briefly state the research question, its relevance, main empirical approach, findings and conclusions drawn
-- Describe the empirical challenge of identifying the causal relationship the authors face and how they address it with their methodology.
+- State the empirical challenge of identifying the causal relationship the authors face and how they address it with their methodology.
   - Might be useful to think about the 'perfect experiment' first and then state how the authors' approach tries to mimic this
   - State the underlying assumptions of the approach.
   - List the robustness tests conducted by the authors and how this relates to the identifying assumptions.
-  - *Note*: Everything until here is not the main contribution of your paper.
+&rarr; *Note*: Everything until here is not the main contribution of your paper.
 In terms of words, it could be around 30-40% of your paper.
 Focus on your extension.
 - Motivate and describe your extension.
   - What exactly are you doing?
   - How does it complement the analysis of the paper?